edespino/cloudberry-site/docs/sql-stmts/drop-resource-queue.md

 ## Description

-This command removes a resource queue from Cloudberry Database.
+This command removes a resource queue from Apache Cloudberry.
 To drop a resource queue, the queue cannot have any roles assigned to it, nor can it have any statements waiting in the queue.
 Only a superuser can drop a resource queue.

 ## Parameters